 No doubt you’re familiar with the TV reality show The Block, hosted by Channel 9 (in Victoria).
-The reality show is currently running its 13th series at a site in Elsternwick, Victoria.
+The reality show is currently running another series at a site in St Kilda, Melbourne.
 The show has attracted a very large following (audience) over the years, making it a very profitable venture for the Channel 9 network.
-Ask yourself, has the success of the show derailed you as a property investor and is costing you in lost wealth?
+If you’re a fan of The Block, and a fan of property as an investment vehicle, then perhaps it’s a timely reminder to ensure the success of the show does not derail you as a property investor and does not cost you in long-term wealth?

 Let me explain…